UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 ![Ratings](ratings.png)

-I am happy to see that the 'Excellent's are all in sections that I taught ('Packages', 'Isolated environments') or that I may have taught (i.e. these we discussed in the simulaneous session) ('Interactive work', 'Jupyter') or that I partially taught ('Load and run').
+I am happy to see that the 'Excellents' are all in sections that I taught ('Packages', 'Isolated environments') or that I may have taught (i.e. these we discussed in the simultaneous session) ('Interactive work', 'Jupyter') or that I partially taught ('Load and run').
 The lowest rating ('poor') is in none of my sessions.
 I do see a low 'fair' rating in my sessions, except for Jupyter, where there are more teachers.